JonasDju/DLDS-Unofficial/README.md

     If this is your first time starting a game of DLDS, you want to use this command to create one or more teams.
 Use the following sub-commands:

     - `/dlds team create <teamname>`: Creates a team with the given name.
-The team name must be one word.
+The team name must be one word and must not contain special characters.
     - `/dlds team delete <teamname>`: Deletes the team with the given name.
     - `/dlds team addplayer <player> <teamname>`: Adds the given player to the given team.
 A player can only be in one team at a time.
     - `/dlds team removeplayer <player>`: Removes the given player from its current team.